L-Steinmacher/image-uploader-be/README.md

  Using the provided seed data, as successful application will return data based on the given endpoint.

  # Eniroment Variables must be set up to authenticate!
+     For OAUTH
      OAUTHCLIENTID
      OAUTHCLIENTSECRET

+     For AWS S3 bucket you must have an AWS account of your own and creat an S3 bucket then generate your own keys. accesskeyid
+     accesskeysecret

 # Make sure you have the right configuration file in your home directory.
   touch .zprofile